Rajella fyllae: Description

 Like all rays, the round ray has a flattened body with broad, wing-like pectoral fins.
 Its maximum length is 60 cm.
 Its dorsal (upper) surface is grey or brown, with the lower surface light gray or fawn, with dark patches on the pelvic fins and axils of pectoral fins.
+The upper and lower jaws have 30-38 rows.
+Adult males have both alar and malar thorns.
+The dorsal fins are confluent and there are no interdorsal thorns.
+Larger specimens have 5-9 orbital thorns.

 Behaviour

 Rajella fyllae feeds on mysids, copepods, crustaceans and amphipods.

 In breeding, there is a distinct pairing of the male and female, with an "embrace."
-It is oviparous, the eggs being oblong with stiff pointed "horns" in the corners; they are deposited in sandy or muddy flats.
+It is oviparous, the egg cases being oblong with stiff pointed "horns" in the corners; they are deposited in sandy or muddy flats.
+The egg cases measure 3-4 cm long and 2-3 cm wide.
+The total length of the round ray at birth is around 7-11 cm.